chaincodelabs/bmon/README.md

 ## Onboarding a new bitcoind host

+1. Add an entry to `./infra/hosts_prod.yml` corresponding to the desired bitcoind settings.
+You might want to specify `ssh_hostname:` and `become_method:`.
-1. Run `./bin/bootstrap-bitcoind` with the required arguments.
+1. Run `bmon-infra bootstrap` with the required arguments.
 If for some reason the script doesn't or can't run to completion, just do the stuff that's in there manually - it shouldn't be hard to figure out.
 This will output a wireguard pubkey that you should use in subsequent steps.
 1. Modify `wg-bmon` wireguard configuration on the serverside (the bmon administrator has to do this) using the bitcoind wg pubkey.
-1. Generate a client wireguard peer configuration with `bmon-infra wireguard-peer-template <hostname>` and install it on the bitcoind host:
-       ```sh
-       sudo vim /etc/wireguard/wg-bmon.conf
-       sudo systemctl enable --now wg-quick@wg-bmon
-       ```
-1. Add an entry to `./infra/hosts_prod.yml` corresponding to the desired bitcoind settings.
 1. Update the bmon secrets store with `sudo_password` for host.
 1. Test deployment to the new host
         ```sh